Nishant967/Nishant967/README.md

 ## 🚀 About Me

-Product leader with 11+ years of experience building and scaling technology products.
-Specialized in taking products from 0-to-1 and delivering measurable business impact through data-driven decision making.
+Experience product manager with 11+ years of experience building and scaling technology products.
+Specialized in taking products from 0-to-1 and delivering measurable business impact through data-driven decision-making.

 <details>
 <summary><h2>✨ Career Highlights</h2></summary>